Share with friends

 Teage’s career in hospitality began at the age of 17, where he undertook a culinary apprenticeship under the guidance of renowned chef Hermann Schneider at Two Faces.
 Following that, in 1995 Teage became the head chef at Fitzroy restaurant Guernica, where he was able to developed his innovative style of cooking.

-The year of 1999 saw Teage open his first restaurant, ezard.
+In 1999, Teage opened his first restaurant, EZARD.
 Teage’s acclaimed restaurant offers a fine dining experience within a stylish basement of Melbourne’s CBD.
 The menu reflects Teage’s approach to ‘Australian freestyle’, playing with a blend of Asian and contemporary dishes.

-In July 2015, Teage opened his most recent venue in partnership with Levantine Hill Estate, ezard @ Levantine Hill.
-The menu is designed to enhance the unique characteristics of Levantine Hill’s critically acclaimed wines matched with a culinary experience developed by Teage.
-In 2016 after just one year of operation, ezard @ Levantine Hill won their first hat as well as People’s Choice at the Good Food Guide awards.
+In July 2015 Ezard opened his most recent venue in partnership with Levantine Hill Estate, ezard @ Levantine Hill.
+The menu is designed to enhance the unique characteristics of Levantine Hill’s critically acclaimed wines matched with a culinary experience developed by Ezard.
+In 2016, after just one year of operation, ezard @ Levantine Hill won its first Chef Hat as well as People’s Choice at The Age Good Food Guide Awards 2017.